mainmatter/ember-promise-modals/README.md

 <EpmModalContainer />
 ```

-Then you can to inject the `modals` service wherever you need and call its `open` method with a component class to render it as a modal.
+Then you can inject the `modals` service wherever you need and call its `open` method with a component class to render it as a modal.

 ```js
 import { inject as service } from '@ember/service';